ABhiIITRoorkee/From-Detection-to-Intelligence-A-Survey-on-Third-Party-Library-Recommendation-in-Software-Developme/README.md

 ---

-Third-party libraries (TPLs) are integral to modern software development, providing reusable components that accelerate development.
-However, their integration introduces challenges such as security vulnerabilities, performance overhead, and privacy concerns.
-This repository provides a curated survey of research papers, tools, and datasets focused on detecting third-party libraries in various applications, with a particular emphasis on Android apps.
+Third-party libraries (TPLs) play a crucial role in modern software development by providing reusable components, saving time, and reducing development costs.
+However, the increasing reliance on TPLs raises concerns about security vulnerabilities, dependency management, and privacy risks.
+These libraries' accurate detection and analysis are paramount for ensuring robust software systems.

+This repository presents a curated collection of resources, including research papers, tools, datasets, and methodologies focused on third-party library detection.
+The aim is to provide researchers and practitioners with a comprehensive guide to understanding this domain's state of the art.
+We regularly update this repository with the latest advancements and open-source implementations.

 ---